 - Do you feel you’ve chosen your situation?
 If not, what can you do in the future to live your life more deliberately?

 You won’t be able to answer these questions from one day to another if you never really thought about them.
 That’s fine.
 Ask yourself these questions from time to time.
 Don’t put pressure on yourself.
-You’ll find the answers, and they even might change overtime.
+You’ll find the answers.
+They might even change overtime; that’s fine.
+The important is to find them at a given point in time.

-Knowing yourself well can help you find a job which is aligned with your values, too.
-It’s the best way to prevent a burnout.
+Knowing yourself well can help you find a job which is aligned with your values too.
+It’s one of the best way to prevent a burnout.

 Hobbies Against Burnout